JyotiHambir-BC/Quiz-Game/README.md

   - ### Features which could be implemented in future
     - _Game Page_
       - Currently the game containing only 10 questions, in future I am going to add more questions to make the game more interesting.
+      - Also going to add some animation which will create pop-up when we click correct and incorrect answer.
+      - Screen reader to be added for visually imparaired players.

   - ## Design